sagemath/sagewiki_to_gh-2022-10-10/graph.md

          a. [http://www.combinatorica.com/ Combinatorica] - for a list of functions, see [http://www.cs.sunysb.edu/~skiena/combinatorica/help.pdf help.pdf], page 13-14, 18, 21, 23, 25 - for a [http://www.amazon.com/exec/obidos/ASIN/0521806860/ref=nosim/thealgorithmrepo/ book]

    A. Software that SAGE can now include as is (not as an optional package...)
-      I. [http://gato.sourceforge.net/ Gato], a tool that animates algorithms, perhaps SAGE cannot actually include right now as is, but license is LGPL, and it requires Python and Tcl/Tk
+      I. [http://gato.sourceforge.net/ Gato], a tool that animates algorithms, perhaps SAGE cannot actually include right now as is, but license is LGPL, and it requires Python and Tcl/Tk: would be good for educational purposes
        . seems that you can write your algorithm in one window and watch it go, supports 3d
       I. [https://networkx.lanl.gov/ NetworkX], seems pretty comprehensive, released under "GNU Lesser General Public License", works on Python $\geq$ 2.3, interfaces with Matplotlib, Pygraphviz, Graphviz, Pydot, numpy or Numeric, Ipython, !SciPy, PyGSL, sAsync, PyYAML: EXCELLENT documentation with links to source code from each function descriptor (TODO: make sense of networkx.utils, networkx.threshold)
          1. '''Representation'''